AdarshTheki/e-commerce/README.md

-# E-commerce Store with AI Integration (MERN Stack)
+# E-commerce Store with AI Integration

 Welcome to the E-commerce Store project!
 This application is built using the MERN stack (MongoDB, Express.js, React, Node.js) and integrates AI features to enhance user experience and operational efficiency.